seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ISABELLA**
 In brief, to set the needless process by,
 How I persuaded, how I pray'd, and kneel'd,
-How he refell'd me, and how I replied—
+How he refell'd me, and how I replied---
-For this was of much length—the vile conclusion
+For this was of much length---the vile conclusion
 I now begin with grief and shame to utter:
 He would not, but by gift of my chaste body
 To his concupiscible intemperate lust,